FAQ: Can I use my FSA/HSA on glasses?

 Prescription eyeglasses are eligible for reimbursement through flexible spending accounts (FSA) and health savings accounts (HSA).
 You can also get your money back if you are enrolled in a health reimbursement account (HRA) and a limited care flexible spending account (LCFSA).

 Prescription eyewear is not eligible for reimbursement under a dependent care flexible spending account — a pre-tax account used to pay for eligible dependent care services.

-Other eligible vision expenses include:
+Aside from prescription eyeglasses, other eligible vision expenses include:

 Eye care co-pays and deductibles

 Reading eyeglasses are also covered under an FSA and HSA.
 Reading eyeglasses are not designed to correct vision problems, and unlike prescription eyeglasses, are not designed for full-time use.
 Reading eyeglasses also can be purchased over-the-counter without a prescription.

 Check your company’s FSA policy with your account administrator to verify what is eligible for reimbursement.

 Where can you use your FSA or HSA dollars to buy glasses?

 HSA and FSA funds can be used at retailers (online or brick-and-mortar) that sell prescription eyeglasses, prescription sunglasses and prescription contact lenses.